 Rates of Relapse

 Relapse rates from addiction are similar to those of other chronic medical illnesses.
-The average relapse rate for most drug use cases ranges between 40-60 percent.
+The average relapse rate for most drug use cases ranges between 40–60%.
 However, it’s important to keep in mind that relapse does not indicate that treatment has failed.
-Many patients can succeed in recovery after a relapse if they seek help immediately following the relapse.
+Many patients can still maintain long-term recovery after a relapse if they seek help immediately.

 If you or a loved one is living with a drug or alcohol addiction that is affecting your life, The Recovery Village can help.
 People who live with addiction and co-occurring disorders can receive comprehensive treatment from one of the facilities located across the country.
 To learn more, call The Recovery Village today to speak with a representative.

 National Institute on Drug Abuse.
-“What is the scope of heroin use in the United States?”.
-June 2018, Accessed February 2019
+“What Is the Scope of Marijuana Use in the United States?”
+September 2019.
+Accessed October 11, 2019.